Universal Chern number statistics in random matrix fields: Conclusions

 We were motivated to perform this study by the success of random matrix models as exemplars of universal properties of complex quantum systems.
 Our results do show how random matrix models for Chern integers can be successfully quantified within the framework of a \lq universality' hypothesis.
 However, it is not clear to what extent these random matrix models are representative of the quantised Hall effect in physically realistic models.
 In particular, when the dimension of the random matrix is large, then sum of the band Chern numbers may be a very large number.
-It is desirable to complement this present work with studies of Chern numbers in physically realisable models for complex quantum systems.
+While we have shown that there is significant anti-correlation between the Chern integers of adjacent levels, we have not been able to show that the sums of Chern numbers for these random matrix models are compatible with predictions from semiclassical theories.
+One possibility is that the sums of Chern numbers for physical systems show a greater degree of cancellation than those of random matrix models.
+Another possibility is that the bands of generic complex systems overlap, so that the Fermi energy cannot lie in a gap.
+In this latter case, the argument that the Hall conductance can be expressed as a sum of Chern integers fails.
+It is, therefore, desirable to complement this present work with studies of Chern numbers in physically realisable models for complex quantum systems.